bt909/imap-mailstat-exporter/README.md

         provide the configfile (default "./config/config.toml") -loglevel string
-        provide the desired loglevel, INFO and ERROR are supported (default "INFO")
+        provide the desired loglevel, INFO and ERROR are supported (default "INFO") -oldestunseendate
+        enable metric with timestamp of oldest unseen mail
 ```

 ## Configuration